What is Vardenafil?

 In addition to its use as an Erectile Dysfunction treatment, there is also some evidence that Vardenafil and its relatives could be used for the treatment of Pulmonary Hypertension.
 This is a condition in which the blood vessels inside the lungs are not able to efficiently drain blood because of heart failure in the right ventricle.
 PDE5 is also produced by smooth muscle cells of the arterial wall of the lungs, which contributes to vasoconstriction.
 It is believed that PDE5 inhibitors may encourage blood flow from the lungs to the heart by promoting vasodilation via the PDE5 pathway.

 History of Vardenafil

-Vardenafil was originally sold as Levitra by three pharmaceutical companies: Schering-Plough, GlaxoSmithKline, and Bayer Pharmaceuticals.
-Outside of the United States, Bayer Pharmaceuticals is the sole provider of Levitra in many countries, since 2005.
-In Italy, for example, Vardenafil is sold both by GlaxoSmithKline and Bayer Pharmaceuticals under different brand names, Vivanza by GlaxoSmothKline and Levitra by Bayer Pharmaceuticals.
-Because of the structure of the European Union Economy and trade rights, in the near future, Vivanza may be available all across the European Union, which currently only has Levitra available.
+Vardenafil was initially sold as Levitra by three pharmaceutical companies: Schering-Plough, GlaxoSmithKline, and Bayer Pharmaceuticals.
+Outside of the United States, Bayer Pharmaceuticals is the sole provider of Levitra in many countries since 2005.
+In Italy, for example, Vardenafil is sold both by GlaxoSmithKline and Bayer Pharmaceuticals under different brand names, Vivanza by GlaxoSmithKline and Levitra by Bayer Pharmaceuticals.
+Because of the structure of the European Union Economy and trade rights, soon, Vivanza may be available all across the European Union, which currently only has Levitra available.
 Of course, both products are the same medication, so this is only a matter of market rights.